 Can I use a different type of cookie for the crust?

-Is it possible to make this pie dairy-free?
+Is it possible to make this pie ahead for a party?

 Final Thoughts